microsoft/OpenType-XVAR-proposal/README.md

 The current proposal answers theme #1 above.
 It could be easily extended to provide a mechanism for synthetic axes; however, I (@robmck-ms) haven't gotten to that yet.

+## Status of the proposal

+As mentioned above, this proposal was put together during the creation of the OpenType 1.8 spec.
+It has not been implemented in code; however, and thus has not been proven to be viable yet.
+Before this is incorporated in OpenType, it must be proven by an implementation that tests not only its functionality does what we intend, but works in a way that is performant, easy to understand and extend, etc.

-I have also been slowly working on prototyping the ideas in this specification to prove the idea.
+I have been slowly working on prototyping the ideas in this specification to prove the idea.
 E.g. creating an XVAR variable font without corner masters and comparing that to a normal variable font with corner masters to test the assertion that the masters that a designer would draw for the corners already exist somewhere in the design space of a font without those corner masters (thus, the design space could be warped to so that those instances appear at the corners where they belong).

 My intention is to keep working through the issues in the specification and to prototype the ideas in it.
 However, adoption of variable fonts in their current form (OpenType 1.8.3) is a higher priority, so I will only be able to advance XVAR as time permits.
 Even with prototype fonts and conceptual models, the spec really needs prototype code implementations in rasterizers to truly validate the implementation.

 ## Overview of the proposal

-[The following is an excerpt from email conversations on XVAR]

 ### Quick summary